eelegiap/levreadingcircle/talking-about-racism.md

 - <a href="week1/white-book-clubs.pdf">When Black People are in Pain, White People Just Join Book Clubs</a> (5 pages)
   - Tre Johnson, Black freelance writer
-- <a href="week1/white-allies-nytimes.pdf">Dear White People: Being an Ally Isn't Always What You Think</a>
+- <a href="week1/white-allies-nytimes.pdf">Dear White People: Being an Ally Isn't Always What You Think</a> (3 pages)
   - An NYTimes article by the Associated Press
 - <a href="week1/what-is-white-privilege.pdf">What is White Privilege, Really?</a> (9 pages)
   - Cory Collins, non-Black senior writer at Teaching Tolerance